rom1504/clip-retrieval/README.md

 ## Clip back

+Clip back is a simple knn service backend.
+If using both hdf5 and faiss memory mapping, it uses only the memory used by clip which is 4GB.

-Then run (output_folder is the output of clip index)
+Run (output_folder is the output of clip index)
 ```bash
 echo '{"example_index": "output_folder"}' > indices_paths.json
 clip-retrieval back --port 1234 --indices-paths indices_paths.json
 ```

+A `enable_faiss_memory_mapping=True` option can be passed to use an index with memory mapping.
+That decreases the memory usage to zero.

 A `--enable_hdf5 True` option can be passed to enable hdf5 caching for the metadata.
 HDF5 caching makes it possible to use the metadata with almost no memory usage.